How to Fix a Tripped Fuse

 An RCD, or Residual Current Device to give it its full title, is an important safety feature for your home.

-It works on the understanding that if there’s a difference in the electricity coming in against electricity going out, then the electric must’ve gone somewhere.
-This is what is known as a ‘residual current’ or ‘earth leakage’.
+It works on the understanding that if there’s a difference in the electricity coming in against the electricity going out, then the electricity must have gone somewhere.
+This is what's known as a ‘residual current’ or ‘earth leakage’.

 So if you’re doing some DIY and accidentally cut or drill through a cable, your RCD will kick in so that the electricity stops before it gets to you, meaning the circuit will break and you’ll stay safe.